Sienci-Labs/Resources/superlongboard/slb-firmware-flashing.md

 skip_file: no
 featured_image: _images/_superlongboard/_firmware/slb_fi_p1_Connected.jpg
 ---
+## Check Firmware Version

 Your board will likely ship with the latest firmware already installed, but we occasionally make updates to add new features or address any discovered issues.
 You may also choose to re-flash the firmware onto your board if you've attempted to customize it or for troubleshooting purposes.

-Before getting started, **check what your current version is** by going to the 'Machine Information' icon, and checking to see what version you are currently running.
+Before getting started, **check what your current version is** by going to the 'Machine Information' icon, and see what version you are currently running.

 ![](/_images/_superlongboard/_firmware/slb_fi_p01_firmwareversion.jpg)

-Compare this to the version list below to see which one you'd like to flash:
+Compare this to the list below, to see if you need to update.

 **Most Recent Firmware:**